-Ancillary revenue is derived from the sale of products (cardboard boxes, locks and tape) in its properties.
+Ancillary revenue is derived from the sale of products (cardboard boxes, locks and tape) in the Group's properties.
 It also includes other revenue from real estate operations.
-Ancillary revenue decreased from ε 5.6 million to ε 5.1 million between H1 2023 and H1 2024, driven by lower merchandise sales.
-In 2022 and 2023, ancillary revenue remained stable at ε 11.5 million.
+Ancillary revenue decreased from €11.5 million to €11.0 million between 2023 and 2024, due to lower merchandise sales as a result of a more focused key-assortment offering.